 This work and other Lego statues catered to adults who have interests besides frolicking around like toddlers.
 The hall seguing into the main room featured detailed Lego recreations of Boston landmarks: Faneuil Hall, MIT, the TD Garden, and Government Center.
 Lego Logan Airport came complete with a functional moving sidewalk.
 This exhibit could make life convenient for tourists who want to see the entire city but, for some reason, only have time to visit one building.

 In addition to the Lego-oriented activities in the main room, there’s a flying carousel ride, volleyball, and a karaoke station where I had the misfortune of overhearing a butchered version of “Call Me Maybe.”

-Although, psilocybin would’ve enabled me to sit outside and talk to the life-size giraffe, composed of approximately 20,000 Legos, that maintains a sentinel-like watch over the Assembly Row shopping complex, and that would’ve been awesome.
+Although, psilocybin would’ve enabled me to sit outside and talk to the life-sized giraffe, comprised of approximately 20,000 Legos, who maintains a sentinel-like watch over the Assembly Row shopping complex, and that would’ve been awesome.